Stone wrist-guard: Original use

 It was originally thought that these stone wrist-guards were bracers, used by archers to protect their bow arms from the string of the bow.
 However, recent research has highlighted that (in Britain at least) they do not commonly occur in graves in association with arrowheads (the Amesbury Archer being a notable exception), nor are they commonly found on the part of the arm that would need protection from the bowstring (on a right-handed archer, the inside left wrist).
+However, of the 12 items identified as wrist-guards found in the burial ground in Holešov, in the Nitra culture graves most of them (7 of 9), and in the Bell Beaker culture graves some of them (1 of 3) were found in graves which also contained arrowheads.

 They are usually found on the outside of the arm, where they would have been more conspicuous.
 Many have only two holes which would make them difficult to fasten securely to the arm, and some have projecting rivets which would catch on the bowstring and make them unsuitable for use as a bracer.

 When the objects occur in barrows, they always occur in the central primary grave, a place thought to be reserved for heads of family and other important people.
 Many show great skill in polishing and stone working, and few are found in areas from which their stone originates.
 It seems likely that, as found in graves, these objects were used as symbols of status within family groups.
 They may have been status symbols of prowess in hunting or war, possibly mounted as decorations on functional bracers.
 However, one at least (from Barnack in Cambridgeshire) had eighteen holes and each one was filled with a foil-thin disc of gold; these caps would have prohibited any form of rivet or cord being used as a means of attachment.
 A few prehistoric wrist-guards made of gold or amber have also been found; these are generally accepted not to be functional.

 Famous burials containing stone wrist-guards include the Amesbury Archer and the Barnack burial.

 Terminology

 The wrist-guards are commonly classified following either the 1970 Atkinson classification (cited in Clarke 1970) or the 2006 Smith classification.
 Of the two, it is the 2006 Smith classification which is less rigid and more descriptive.
 It uses a three-character system to classify the objects on three simple characteristics:

-Total number of perforations: (e.g. 2, 4, 6 etc.)
+Total number of perforations: (e.g., 2, 4, 6, etc.)